nlebeck/savegame-sync/README.md

 then we would need to decide what policy to follow when a duplicate is detected.
 (Do we prevent the user from uploading a duplicate save?
 Or just display a warning message?)

+4. Currently, the app assumes users will only use it on one computer at a time.
+Bad things could happen if a user opens two instances of the app and simultaneously uploads and/or deletes cloud saves in both instances, since the savegame-list is not read and written transactionally.
+I think the worst that could happen is that a newly uploaded save could end up orphaned, or a save that was deleted might end up remaining in the savegame-list.
+The solution would be to add some sort of lock that is set when starting an operation and released when finishing the operation.
+Of course, then there are problems that could arise if one instance of the app grabs the lock but then fails to release the lock due to a crash/premature exit/Google Drive connection failure, so there would need to be some sort of timeout/abort mechanism.

 ## OneDrive bugs